About St James’s

 Event venues

-There’s no end of illustrious venues for your event in St James’s, from five-star establishments to buildings with a heritage that stretches back hundreds of years.
+There’s no end of illustrious venues to host your event in St James’s, from five-star establishments to buildings with a heritage that stretches back hundreds of years.

 The Royal Society

-The Royal Society, the UK’s nearly four century old scientific academy, can host anywhere from 10 to 500 guests across the 12 rooms it has available for hire.
-With AV equipment in every room and on-site technical support, it also has a fine dining catering partner to cater events.
+The Royal Society, the UK’s nearly 400-year-old scientific academy, can host anywhere from 10 to 500 guests across the 12 rooms it has available for hire.
+With AV equipment in every room and on-site technical support, it also has a fine-dining catering partner for events.

 BAFTA